Woman on the phone while inspecting scratch on her car

 • the estimated cost of repairs exceeds the value of the car.

 Our Comprehensive Car Insurance may provide a payout in total loss claims.
-If you’re eligible for new for old replacement, and you’re the first registered owner of a car that’s less than two years old, we’ll even replace your car with a similar make and model.
+If you’re eligible for new for old replacement, and you bought it new, we’ll replace your car with a similar make and model.

 Check out the PDS for more info.